venkatvi/UdacitySelfDrivingCarNanoDegree/Py/Proj5_VehicleDetection/To Submit/writeup_template.md

 ![alt text][image2]

-6. A collection of all these features are put together and output
+6. A collection of all these features were put together and output.

 **Explain how you settled on your final choice of HOG parameters.**
 I tried different parameter choices for HOG feature